ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 });
 ```

-As you can see, you'll still have the data function, the methods and computed properties and the render function that you can use in regular Vue.
+As you can see, you'll still have the data function, the methods, computed properties and the render function that you can use in regular Vue.
 With the class-style component syntax, we would write the same component like this:

 ```typescript